Department of Labor Logo United States Department of Labor

 • Maintain and review records of items bought, costs, deliveries, product performance, and inventories

-In addition to these tasks, purchasing managers also plan and coordinate the work of buyers and purchasing agents and hire and train new staff.
+Purchasing managers plan and coordinate the work of buyers and purchasing agents and hire and train new staff.
+They also develop their organization’s procurement policies and procedures to help ensure that workers who handle procurement meet ethical standards and avoid potential conflicts of interest.

 The following are examples of types of buyers and purchasing agents: